nik0lai/psychonomie_nl/src/content/pages/about.md

 NVP members are expected to act ethically and with integrity in all their scientific activities.

+## Diversity and inclusion

+NVP is committed to work for inclusion, equity and diversity in our field.
+We recognize that racism, sexism and other forms of discrimination damage and limit scientific careers.
+In addition, they limit scientific progress by reducing the diversity of unique and varied perspectives that make up science.
+We have compiled [a list of internet resources](/diversity) with information on how to enhance diversity and mitigate implicit bias in our field and science more generally.

 ## Executive board

 The NVP executive board consists of: